Getting your price quote right is often the difference between winning business or losing out (again).

 2. Use our quoting software

-Yes, this is a shameless plug.
-We know our software is incredible for quoting, among other uses.
+Yes, this is a shameless plug, but we know our software is incredible for quoting, among other uses.
 Thousands of businesses use our software to automate their quoting process and grow their business.

 3. Send quotes quickly

 You don't want to mess around when it comes to quoting a price.
-It's best to process quotes within 24 hours.
+It's best to process quotes within 24 hours (at least) or instantly (even better).

 People usually request a quote because they're ready to buy.
-They only need to see if the price suits them - don't let the lead cool.
+They only need to see if the price suits them.

 4. Quote follow-ups